 Search engine optimization (SEO) helps your website rank high in search engines.
 The higher your rank for your target keywords, the more likely users will click on your website.

-SEO is its own beast that takes years to master, and it doesn’t help that Google constantly updates their algorithm.
-But if you can take the basic principles of SEO and apply it to your affiliate marketing business, then you could drive a significant amount of traffic to your money site.
+If you can take the basic principles of SEO and apply them to your affiliate marketing business, then you could drive a significant amount of traffic to your money site.

 Another way you can reach people is through pay-per-click advertising.
 You can find PPC ads all over the web in the form of banner ads, native ads, and more.
 You can even buy the top spot of the SERP so that your ad shows above the organic results.